webspecs/url/docs/workmode.md

 The primary place for work on the URL standard has been, and continues to be:

-  * [WHATWG Mailing list](http://lists.w3.org/Archives/Public/public-whatwg-archive/) hosted by the W3C
+  * [WHATWG mailing list](http://lists.w3.org/Archives/Public/public-whatwg-archive/) hosted by the W3C
   * [WHATWG/URL component in Bugzilla](https://www.w3.org/Bugs/Public/buglist.cgi?component=URL&list_id=48297&product=WHATWG&resolution=---) hosted by the W3C
   * [whatwg/url repository](https://github.com/whatwg/url) hosted by GitHub
   * [#whatwg IRC channel](https://wiki.whatwg.org/wiki/IRC) hosted by freenode